IvanBioli/PCSC_Project/README.md

 5. One central executable should be present in the `build` folder with name `main`.
 6. Two test executable should be present in the `build` folder with names `test_methods` and `test_reader`.
 The first one tests the methods for eigevalues computation, the second one tests the `FileReader` class.
-7. To generate the documentation, move in the doc folder and lunch doxygen to generate the html webpage.
+7. To generate the documentation, move in the doc folder and use [Doxygen](https://www.doxygen.nl/index.html)  to generate the html webpage.
-To do this, from your terminal run the command:
+First install Doxygen following the instructions [here](https://www.doxygen.nl/download.html), then from your terminal run the command:
 ```
 cd ../doc
 doxygen Doxyfile
 ```
 8. To open the main page of the documentation, open the file `html/index.html`with your browser.
-If you have firefox installed run the command:
+If you have Firefox installed run the command:
 ```
 firefox html/index.html
 ```